SMAFormer: Synergistic Multi-Attention Transformer for Medical Image Segmentation: Method

 \subsubsection{Synergistic Multi-Attention (SMA)}

-Unlike approaches that restrict self-attention within local windows~\cite{66wang2022uformer}, SMA employs a combination of channel attention, spatial attention, and pixel attention in conjunction with multi-head self-attention.
-This synergistic approach enables the model to effectively capture multi-scale features and handle potential deformations within the medical images as depicted in Figure~\ref{fig1} (b).
-Given a feature map $X \in \mathbb{R}^{C \times H \times W}$, SMA first divides it into patches and flattens the channels.
-The flattened features are then processed by the three attention mechanisms (channel attention, pixel attention, and spatial attention) in parallel.
-The outputs from the pixel and channel attention branches are combined through matrix multiplication and further processed by the spatial attention branch.
-Finally, the outputs from all three branches are fused to generate the final attention map.
+Unlike approaches that restrict self-attention within local windows~\cite{66wang2022uformer}, SMA combines channel attention, spatial attention, and pixel attention with multi-head self-attention.
+As shown in Figure~\ref{fig1}(b), this design lets the model preserve fine spatial responses while still using global contextual cues.
+Given a feature map $X \in \mathbb{R}^{C \times H \times W}$, SMA divides it into patches and flattens the channels.
+The resulting features are processed by channel, pixel, and spatial attention branches in parallel.
+The pixel and channel attention outputs are combined through matrix multiplication and then refined by the spatial attention branch.
+The three branches are finally fused to generate the attention map.